Adversarial Deep Averaging Networks for Cross-Lingual Sentiment Classification: Related Work

-\textbf{Adversarial Networks} have enjoyed much success in computer vision~\cite{DBLP:conf/nips/GoodfellowPMXWOCB14,icml2015_ganin15}, but to our best knowledge, have not yet achieved comparable success in NLP.
-We are the first to apply adversarial training to cross-lingual NLP tasks.
-A series of work in image generation has used architectures similar to ours, by pitting a neural image generator against a discriminator that learns to classify real versus generated images \cite{DBLP:conf/nips/GoodfellowPMXWOCB14,denton2015deep}.
-More relevant to this work, adversarial architectures have produced the state-of-the-art in unsupervised domain adaptation for image object recognition: \newcite{icml2015_ganin15} train with many labeled source images and unlabeled target images, similar to our setup.
-In addition, some recent work~\cite{arjovsky2017wasserstein,2017arXiv170400028G} propose improved methods for training Generative Adversarial Nets.
+\textbf{Adversarial Networks} have enjoyed much success in computer vision~\cite{DBLP:conf/nips/GoodfellowPMXWOCB14,JMLR:v17:15-239}.
+A series of work in image generation has used architectures similar to ours, by pitting a neural image generator against a discriminator that learns to classify real versus generated images \cite{DBLP:conf/nips/GoodfellowPMXWOCB14}.
+More relevant to this work, adversarial architectures have produced the state-of-the-art in unsupervised domain adaptation for image object recognition: \newcite{JMLR:v17:15-239} train with many labeled source images and unlabeled target images, similar to our setup.
+In addition, other recent work~\cite{arjovsky2017wasserstein,2017arXiv170400028G} proposes improved methods for training Generative Adversarial Nets. \adan{} proposes \emph{language-adversarial training}, the first adversarial neural net for cross-lingual NLP~\cite{2016arXiv160601614C}.
+As of the writing of this journal paper, there are several other recent works that adopt adversarial training for cross-lingual NLP tasks, such as cross-lingual text classification~\cite{P17-1130}, cross-lingual word embedding induction~\cite{zhang-EtAl:2017:Long5,lample2018word} and cross-lingual question similarity reranking~\cite{joty-EtAl:2017:CoNLL}.